yasserbdj96/hiphp/README.md

 <br>
 <h2>What is Hiphp?</h2>
-<p>The BackDoor of HIPHP allows you to control the websites that are based on PHP using HTTP/HTTPS protocol.
-It works by sending files, tokens, and commands to the site using port 80's POST/GET method.
-After placing the <a href="#HIPHP_HOLE_CODE-Example">HIPHP_HOLE_CODE</a> into any PHP file, it will allow you to access it and perform various activities such as downloading and editing files.
-It also allows you to connect to tor networks, this BackDoor is a password protected.</p>
+<p>The BackDoor of HIPHP gives you the power to control websites based on PHP using HTTP/HTTPS protocol.
+By sending files, tokens and commands through port 80's POST/GET method, users can access a range of activities such as downloading and editing files.
+It also allows for connecting to Tor networks with password protection for extra security.<br>

+HIPHP is an open source project created by developers who wanted to give webmasters more control over their sites without having to rely on third-party software or services.
+With this backdoor in place, users are able to make changes quickly and easily from anywhere in the world - all they need is access rights granted by placing the <a href="#HIPHP_HOLE_CODE-Example">HIPHP_HOLE_CODE</a> into any PHP file within their site’s directory structure.
+This makes it easier than ever before for website owners looking for greater flexibility when managing their online presence!<br>

+For those concerned about security risks associated with using this type of tool, rest assured that HIPHP has been designed with safety protocols in mind – including regular updates which ensure compatibility across different versions of PHP codebase used today’s most popular content management systems (CMS).
+Additionally, its password protection feature adds another layer of defense against malicious actors trying gain unauthorized entry into your system or data stores; making it one secure solution worth considering if you're looking take back full control over your website hosting environment!</p>

 <br>